acryps/vlcluster/README.md

 ## SSL
 SSL certificates are created by [certbot](https://certbot.eff.org/) which needs to be installed on the gateways!
+Creating the certificates requires the gateway to shutdown the nginx webserver temporarely!
 ```
 vlcluster ssl enable [-c | --cluster <registry hostname>] [-h | --host <host>] [-p | --port <port>]
 ```